FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ## Consider using Zapier, or a similar service.

-Before writing software to integrate with FareHarbor webhooks, look into using Zapier, IFTTT, or something similar.
+Before writing software to integrate with FareHarbor webhooks, look into using Zapier or something similar.
 In many cases, doing an integration this way will be quicker, easier, more reliable, and less expensive than doing it yourself with your own servers and custom software.

 In order to integrate with FareHarbor webhooks and API directly, you